When caregiving gets you down

 It is important to note that experiencing feelings of sadness, grief or loneliness is normal for caregivers.
 While caregiving does not cause depression and not all caregivers experience negative feelings, it is normal for the effort of trying to provide the best for someone else to take a toll on your mental and physical well-being.

 Negative feelings like these come and go and are not considered depression.
 However, when the feelings become more intense, long-lasting and cause the caregiver to become easily upset - either crying or becoming angered easily - depression may be on the horizon.
-Other symptoms to look for include a change in eating habits or unwanted weight gain or loss, a change in sleep patterns, fatigue, becoming easily agitated, thoughts of death or suicide, a loss of interest in people or activities that once brought you pleasure.
+Other symptoms to look for include a change in eating habits or unwanted weight gain or loss, a change in sleep patterns, fatigue, becoming easily agitated, thoughts of death or suicide, a loss of interest in people or activities that once brought you pleasure, or chronic conditions that do not respond to treatment.
 If any of these symptoms last longer than two weeks, you should seek help, whether from a friend, physician or psychologist.